Every morning you wake up and either keep or break a promise to yourself.

 Makes small promises to themselves.
 Keeps them.
 Stacks them across months until the kept-promise identity is the default.

-THE ONE knows personal integrity is measured in private.
+THE ONE knows keeping promises to yourself is measured in private.
 In the unseen kept promises that no one will ever know about except you.

 Tonight, before you sleep, make one promise to yourself for tomorrow morning.